MRoth1910/Vesperale-Romanum/README.md

 # To Do

-- Collect all chants from Gregobase of the psalter, the ~~proper of time,~~ the ~~commons of saints,~~ and the proper of saints (on a rolling basis, i.e. grab what you need as you work on it, edit, commit, and push; as of Sept 2025, May and February are left to do) as well as the ~~appendix for benediction~~ (done as of October 2024) and for the "Hymni Antiqui" (first verse only; to be taken from the existing files with corrected lyrics, or from the *Antiphonale Monasticum*)
+- Collect all chants from Gregobase of the psalter, the ~~proper of time,~~ the ~~commons of saints,~~ and the proper of saints (on a rolling basis, i.e. grab what you need as you work on it, edit, commit, and push; as of Sept 2025, May and February are left to do) as well as the ~~appendix for benediction~~ (done as of October 2024) and for the "Hymni Antiqui" (following 1913 VR format; chants to be taken from the existing files with corrected lyrics, or from the *Antiphonale Monasticum* and transcribed for Saint Michael, with our ictus placement) (completed as of September 4, 2025)
-- Remove `--` in file name and replace with `_` (to allow for easier copying/pasting in some LaTeX editors such as in TeXShop) and remove `ant.`, `...`, and `(` or `)`.
+- Remove `--` in file name and replace with `_` (to allow for easier copying/pasting) and remove `ant.`, `...`, and `(` or `)`.
 - Proofread (add EUOUAE to Magnificat endings, comment off EUOUAE for most antiphon endings — they will need this only when the psalm is not printed below an antiphon).
 - remove space before colons (we use Latin options and language for `babel` that inserts a thin space), change `ae` or `oe` `æ` and `œ` respectively as well as `aé` to `ǽ` (U+01fd) and use TeX to create `œ` with an acute accent) (fixed as of October 2024).
 - Correct italics of psalm tex files (See this [issue](https://github.com/Nocturnale-Romanum/nocturnale-romanum/issues/17#issue-1714660808).)
 - Transcribe versicles of feasts where the solemn tone is given and create gabc file (now possible with manual intervention required with the Psalm Tone Tool as of October 2024)
--  Build (that is, create subfile and typeset) psalter (draft done as of summer 2024, except for page breaks), common tones, proper of time (draft, except for headers and page breaks done as of summer 2024), commons of saints (drafts done as of autumn 2024), the proper of saints (as of Sept 2025, May and February are left to do), proper of France, 1955/60 (done as of Oct 2024, edited as of Sept 2025) and benediction (draft finished as of spring 2025).
+-  Build (that is, create subfile and typeset) psalter (draft done as of summer 2024, except for page breaks), common tones, proper of time (draft, except for headers and page breaks done as of summer 2024), commons of saints (drafts done as of autumn 2024), the proper of saints (as of Sept 2025 now complete), proper of France (complete Sept 2025), 1955/60 (done as of Oct 2024, edited as of Sept 2025) and benediction (draft finished as of spring 2025).
 -   This means also means copy, insert, and correct (based on Solesmes/Vaticana) collects, chapters, and versicles.
-- Index these pieces as well as the psalms (the index of psalms will be complicated due to the pointing and partial repetition so to minimize page turns but to not use up valuable space), based on code from Nocturnale Romanum project.
+- Index these pieces as well as the psalms (the index of antiphons and esp. that of index of psalms will be complicated due to the pointing and partial repetition so to minimize page turns but to not use up valuable space), based on code from Nocturnale Romanum project.
 - Finish [table of moveable feasts and perpetual Roman calendar](https://github.com/MRoth1910/Kalendarium) (and/or insert it into the main PDF)
 - Add/correct LaTeX sectioning commands and add/change headers; correct `pageref` and `label` [(See this thread ](https://groups.google.com/g/gregorio-users/c/WPbwsmIqHrc/m/-Z9RxtYTAgAJ)) which will produce a completed draft.
 - Proofread completed book(s).